-In the description of our results of operations that follow, our "Other" operations reflect our non-Colombian, non-Chilean, non-Argentine and non-Brazilian operations, primarily consisting of our corporate head office operations.
+In the description of our results of operations that follow, our "Other" operations reflect our non-Colombian, non-Chilean, non-Argentine, non-Brazilian and non-Ecuadorean operations, primarily consisting of our corporate head office operations.

-As of December 31, 2021, we divided our business into five geographical segments-Colombia, Chile, Brazil, Argentina, and Ecuador-that corresponded to our principal jurisdictions of operation.
+As of December 31, 2022, we divided our business into five geographical segments-Colombia, Chile, Brazil, Argentina, and Ecuador-that corresponded to our principal jurisdictions of operation.
 Activities not falling into these five geographical segments are reported under a separate corporate segment that primarily includes certain corporate administrative costs not attributable to another segment.